De-characterization Program - ESG

 Resources for the de-characterization of upstream dams

 Vale's Upstream Dam De-Characterization Program has provisions recorded, as regularly disclosed in the Company's Financial Statements.
-As of December 31, 2021, Vale recorded:
+As of December 31, 2022, Vale recorded a provision balance for the Program of US$ 3.378 billion, which excludes disbursements, exchange rate adjustments and present value accumulated since 2019.

 In compliance with the Term of Commitment for De-characterization signed with the main regulators and the Public Ministry, Vale makes available the monitoring reports on the execution of the de-characterization works of its upstream dams: